skairunner/sky-oni-mods/README.md

 #### New content

-**Coalplant**: A new crop that consumes 100kg of hot (60 C to 125 C) CO2 over a 3 day growth period, and produces Coal.
+**Bituminous Blossom**: A new crop that consumes 125kg of hot (60 C to 125 C) CO2 over a 4 day growth period (effectively 52 g/s), and produces 100kg of Coal.
 The Coal Nodule, its seed, can be produced at a Kiln from 100kg Coal and one Bristle Blossom Seed.

+**Smokestalk**: A new crop that consumes 1250kg of very hot (140 to 300 C) CO2 over a 4 day growth period (effectively 520 g/s), and produces four Smokey Cores, which can each be processed in a Rock Crusher for a total of 1000 kg of Coal (250 kg/Core).
+The Smokey Core is also the seed of the Smokestalk, and can be produced in a Kiln with 400kg Refined Carbon, 100kg Diamond, and 1 Carbon Nodule.

 **CO2 Crystallizer**: Higher powered version of the CO2 Skimmer.
 Unlocked with Catalytics, and consumes 360 W, 5 g/s Lime and 1 kg/s CO2.
 It also has twice the range of the Skimmer.
 It produces Refined Carbon and does not need a water input.
 Built with Refined Metals.